Interstate 10 passes under County Road 4 (Antioch Road) in west Crestview. Photo taken 11/23/08.

 Other Okaloosa County Roads

 Martin Luther King Jr. Boulevard southbound at Hurlburt Road by Eglin Air Force Base.
-Hurlburt Road travels east to the intersection of Florida 189 (Beal Parkway) and Florida 188 (Racetrack Road) east.
+Hurlburt Road travels east to the intersection of SR 189 (Beal Parkway) and SR 188 (Racetrack Road) east.
 Photo taken 12/01/08.

 Hill Avenue southbound at the roundabout with Hollywood Boulevard on the Ft.
 Walton Beach and Mary Esther city lines.
 Hollywood Boulevard east to Doolittle Boulevard south provides a connection to U.S. 98 (Miracle Strip Parkway).
 Photo taken 12/01/08.